-With Tehseen Noorani, I am developing the concept of radical evaluations (RE) – a term we use to describe evaluations that are committed to collective liberation, to uprooting oppressive power structures in their processes as well their products.
-RE are where transformative evaluations meet decolonial, disability and feminist theory.
+Through Lentil Lab, Tehseen Noorani and I are developing the concept of radical evaluations (RE) – a term we use to describe evaluations that are committed to social transformation – through their methods as well as their recommendations.
+For us, RE are where transformative evaluations meet, in particular, decolonising approaches.

 RE are both grounded (in social movements, in critical theory, in wisdom traditions) and experimenting (through practices that are reflexive, imaginative and nimble).
-It is this praxis that enable RE to be response/able within current political conditions.
-And it is this praxis that RE ultimately aim to activate in evaluatees in order to facilitate evaluatees’ own commitments to collective liberation.
+It is this praxis that enables RE to be response/able within current political conditions.
+And it is this praxis that RE ultimately aim to activate in evaluatees in order to facilitate evaluatees’ own commitments to social transformation.

-Unlike standard evaluations, RE are therefore accountable not to the evaluatee per se so much as those who are fighting for collective liberation.
+Unlike standard evaluations, RE are therefore accountable not to the evaluatee per se so much as the broader social movements that they are embedded within.

 - situate evaluatees in their historical, social and political context